-A: It requires careful inspection of the response body, headers and at times the entire network traffic to understand the behaviour of the underlying anti-bot.
+A: It requires careful inspection of the response body, headers, and at times the entire network traffic to understand the behavior of the underlying anti-bot.
 We do use some internal tools to identify the type of detection used.
-There are also open source tools like "don't fingerprint me" which allow you to assess the browser fingerprinting used by the website.
+There are also open-source tools like "don't fingerprint me" which allow you to assess the browser fingerprinting used by the website.

 Q: Are HTTP headers ordered?

-A: Yes they are and antibot companies do have a signature directory which is able to identify inconsistencies in the request headers.
+A: Yes they are and antibot companies do have a signature directory that is able to identify inconsistencies in the request headers.